 The Special Function Registers provide an interface to the TOE security functionality that can be controlled by the Security IC Embedded Software.
-The P5CD016/021/041/051 and P5Cx081V1A/V1A(s) provides different levels of access control to the Special Function Register with the different CPU Modes including configurable access control to Special Function Registers for the User Mode and the Mifare Mode.
-The MIFARE operating system is called via CVEC7 from System Mode, when the implementation is enabled with device configuration B1 or B4.
+The NXP Secure Smart Card Controllers P5Cx128/P5Cx145V0v/ V0B(s) provides different levels of access control to the Special Function Register with the different CPU Modes including configurable access control to Special Function Registers for the User Mode and the Mifare Mode.